EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 docker run --pull always --rm -i docker.io/hadolint/hadolint:latest hadolint --ignore DL3013 - < Dockerfile
 ```

-We can then define our GHCR variables:
+We can then define our GHCR variables, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope:

 ```sh
 export GHCR_NAMESPACE=mynamespace
 export GHCR_TOKEN=mytoken
 ```

-Note: `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope.

 We can now build our container: